When you’re moving around Georgia from city to city or visiting small towns or mountain regions, you can count on taking a marshrutka or two.

-Marshrutka stations (vagzali in Georgian) vary from ‘proper’ bus terminals with tickets desks to informal roadside stations with little more than a bench seat.
+Marshrutka stations (vagzali) vary from ‘proper’ bus terminals with tickets desks to informal roadside stations with little more than a bench seat.
 They can be a tad chaotic, especially in the larger stations in Tbilisi and Batumi.

 Stations in Tbilisi

 Tbilisi has multiple marshrutka stations servicing different destinations in Georgia.
 Here is a summary of the different stations and links to their location on Google Maps.